openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 }
 ```

-Functionality: Provides reentrant read-write lock capabilities.
+Function: Provides reentrant read-write lock functionality.

-Unlike a standard mutex, a read-write lock carries two mutex locks: a "read lock" and a "write lock," allowing multiple threads to hold the read lock simultaneously.
+The difference from a regular mutex lock is that a read-write lock carries two mutex locks: a "read lock" and a "write lock," allowing multiple threads to hold the read lock simultaneously.

 > **Note:**
 >